-Zoom’s popularity was largely owed to its ease-of-use, such as starting or joining a meeting with a single click, which came with some security.
+Zoom’s popularity, termed as the Zoom Boom, was largely owed to its ease-of-use, such as starting or joining a meeting with a single click, which came with some security.
 This cost made sense in the company’s market of large enterprises with dedicated IT support that it was originally designed for.
 In fact, these security issues were only noticed after Zoom took off and more people started using it in ‘consumer’ ways.

 Regardless, to comfortably accommodate the growing users, Zoom is working tirelessly to fix as many security and privacy issues as possible.
 From publicly exposed meetings to Internet trolls hijacking conference conference calls in a phenomenon the media has dubbed as 'Zoombombing', reports of security breaches have generated concern among Zoom customers.
 Last year, they announced that they are freezing new features to redirect resources towards fixing their security vulnerability.